Blue Apatite at a Glance

 What Science Says

-From a mineralogical perspective, Blue Apatite is a calcium phosphate mineral with the complex chemical formula Ca5(PO4)3(OH,F,Cl).
+Blue Apatite is a calcium phosphate mineral with the formula Ca5(PO4)3(OH,F,Cl).

-• The blue color results from trace amounts of manganese ions and rare earth elements within the crystal lattice.
+- ◆The blue color comes from trace manganese ions and rare earth elements in the crystal lattice.

-• While the metaphysical properties attributed to Blue Apatite are not empirically validated, the stone's chemical relationship to human bone mineral creates an interesting conceptual bridge between geological and biological science.
+- ◆The metaphysical properties attributed to Blue Apatite are not empirically validated, but the chemical relationship between the stone and human bone mineral is a genuine and interesting parallel.

 Which Chakras Does Blue Apatite Connect To?